seismolab/ArrayConvNet/README.md

 Special thanks to researchers and staff at HVO for collecting the seismic data and providing the earthquake catalog used in this study and Quoqing Lin for providing the relocated earthquakes that are used to assess the effects of location accuracy in the training data set.

 ## Preprocessing the data
-To process the raw trace data, we use two scripts:
+To process the public raw trace data, we use two scripts:
 1. `generate_detect_data_3cRand.py`
 2. `generate_event_array3c4d.py`